Constantijn-Dinklo/3D_Noise_Modelling/README.md

 This project is part of the research on [automated reconstruction of 3D input data for noise studies](https://3d.bk.tudelft.nl/projects/noise3d/) at the 3D geoinformation research group of Delft Unversity of Technology.

+The final presentation can also be viewed on [Youtube](https://www.youtube.com/watch?v=Lf49yOw0eRo)

 ## Installation

 *how to install the software, on which platform*